 Several short-lived name changes later, and ‘Billy in the Lowground’ it became; named for a famous old Bluegrass fiddle tune.

-Past members are: Pete Thompson, Sid Grautstock, Phil Bunce, Steve Unwin, Simon Cottrell, Tony, Mike, Lenny Nelson, Jon Hill, Martyn Cooper, Tim Blake, Pat Knock, Jake Morrison, Ali Cross, Mark Rodgers, Nick Sorensen, Nige Lloyd, Mick Stanger, Simon Heptinstall and Johnny Gould.
+Past members are: Pete Thompson, Sid Grautstock, Phil Bunce, Steve Unwin, Simon Cottrell, Tony, Mike, Lenny Nelson, Jon Hill, Martyn Cooper, Tim Blake, Pat Knock, Jake Morrison, Ali Cross, Mark Rodgers, Nick Sorensen, Nigel Lloyd, Mick Stanger, Simon Heptinstall, Johnny Gould, Mark Styles, David Fitchpeyton and Rob Fawcett.

 Very sadly two of that number are no longer with us, as both Lenny Nelson and Simon Cottrell died tragically young.